gongqilin/API/getting_started/request_for_an_authorization_code.md

     </tr>
     <tr>
         <td>client_id</td>
         <td>A unique identifier to identify a client that will be using the BGL API.
-This is Provided by BGL.</td>
+This is Provided by BGL.
+See [Obtaining BGL API Credentials](obtaining_bgl_api_credentials.md) on how to obtain Client Id.</td>
         <td>Mandatory</td>
     </tr>
     <tr>
         <td>redirect_uri</td>
         <td>The URI that will be used to redirect after authorization.
 This value must match one of the defined OAuth 2.0 Redirect URLs in your application configuration.
-As described in <a href="http://tools.ietf.org/html/rfc6749#section-3.1.2">Oauth2 Documentation.</a></td>
+As described in <a href="http://tools.ietf.org/html/rfc6749#section-3.1.2">Oauth2 Documentation.</a>  See [Obtaining BGL API Credentials](obtaining_bgl_api_credentials.md) on how to set redirect uri.</td>
         <td>Optional</td>
     </tr>
     <tr>